kenepa/banner/README.md

 ### Programmatically create banners

 If you want to programmatically create banners, you can use the `BannerManager` facade.
-The BannerManager relies on ValueObject.
+The BannerManager uses a Banner Value Object.
 Because this package allows you to choose how you want to store the banner, I wanted a single way to represent a banner when interacting with the BannerManager.
-Looking for more information about what Value Objects are [this is a good read](https://martinjoo.dev/value-objects-everywhere).
+Looking for more information about what Value Objects are and why they could be useful, [I recommend this article](https://martinjoo.dev/value-objects-everywhere).

 > Note: Functionality for the BannerManager is limited at the time because this is all that I needed for the project.
 But feel free to make PRs to extend its functionality.